survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 So far we have managed to set up a nice little development environment.
 We have developed an application for keeping track of notes in `localStorage`.
 We still have work to do to turn this into a real Kanban as pictured above.

-Most importantly our system is missing the concept of Lane.
-A Lane is something that should be able to contain many `Notes` within itself.
+Most importantly our system is missing the concept of `Lane`.
+A `Lane` is something that should be able to contain many `Notes` within itself.
 In the current system that is implicit.
 We'll need to extract that into a component of its own.

 ## Extracting `Lanes`

 As earlier, we can use the same idea of two components here.
 There will be a component for higher level (i.e. `Lanes`) and for lower level (i.e. `Lane`).
 The higher level component will deal with lane ordering.
 A `Lane` will render itself (i.e. name and `Notes`) and have basic manipulation operations.

-Just as with Notes we are going to need a set of actions.
+Just as with `Notes` we are going to need a set of actions.
 For now it is enough if we can just create new lanes so we can create a corresponding action for that as below:

 **app/actions/LaneActions.js**